longevity-genie/just-chat/README.md

 ## Some notes
-0. Be sure to use ```docker pull``` from time to time since the containers do not allways automatically update when image was called with `:latest`
+0. Be sure to use ```docker pull``` (or podman pull if you use Podman) from time to time since the containers do not always automatically update when image was called with `:latest`
-   It might even cause errors in running -so keep this in mind
+   It might even cause errors in running - so keep this in mind.

 2. After the application is started, you can access the chat interface at `0.0.0.0:3000`

-3. Key settings in `docker-compose.yml`:
+3. Key settings in `docker-compose.yml` (or podman-compose.yml if you use Podman):
    - UI Port: `0.0.0.0:3000` (under `huggingchat-ui` service)
    - Agent Port: `127.0.0.1:8089:8089` (under `just-chat-ui-agents` service)
    - MongoDB Port: `27017` (under `chat-mongo` service)